kubevirt/containerized-data-importer/README.md

 # Introduction

-## Kubernetes extension to populate PVCs with VM images
+## Kubernetes extension to populate PVCs with VM disk images or other data
-CDI provides the ability to populate PVCs with VM images upon creation.
-Multiple image formats and sources are supported:
+CDI provides the ability to populate PVCs with VM images or other data upon creation.
+The data can come from different sources: a URL, a container registry, another PVC (clone), or an upload from a client.

-### Current supported Image formats
-* .tar
-* .gz
-* .xz
-* .img
-* .iso
-* .qcow2

-### Current supported image endpoints
-* http
-* S3
-* local directory

 ## DataVolumes
-CDI also includes a CRD, that provides an object of type DataVolume.
-The DataVolume is an abstraction on top of the standard Kubernetes PVC and can be used to automate creation and population of a PVC for consumption in a Kubevirt VM.
+CDI includes a CRD that provides an object of type DataVolume.
+The DataVolume is an abstraction on top of the standard Kubernetes PVC and can be used to automate creation and population of a PVC with data.
+Although you can use PVCs directly with CDI, DataVolumes are the preferred method since they offer full functionality, a stable API, and better integration with kubevirt.

+### Import from URL

+This method is selected when you create a DataVolume with an `http` source.
+CDI will populate the volume using a pod that will download from the given URL and handle the content according to the contentType setting (see below).
+It is possible to [configure basic authentication](manifests/example/import-kubevirt-datavolume-secret.yaml) using a [secret](manifests/example/endpoint-secret.yaml) and [specify custom TLS certificates](doc/image-from-registry.md#tls-certificate-configuration) in a [ConfigMap](manifests/example/cert-configmap.yaml).

+### Import from container registry

+When a DataVolume has a `registry` source CDI will populate the volume with a Container Disk downloaded from the given image URL.
+The only valid contentType for this source is `kubevirt` and the image must be a Container Disk.
+More details can be found [here](doc/image-from-registry.md).

+### Clone another PVC

+To clone a PVC, create a DataVolume with a `pvc` source and specify `namespace` and `name` of the source PVC.
+CDI will attempt an [efficient clone](doc/smart-clone.md) of the PVC using the storage backend if possible.
+Otherwise, the data will be transferred to the target PVC using a TLS secured connection between two pods on the cluster network.
+More details can be found [here](doc/clone-datavolume.md).

+### Upload from a client

+To upload data to a PVC from a client machine first create a DataVolume with an `upload` source.
+CDI will prepare to receive data via an upload proxy which will transit data from an authenticated client to a pod which will populate the PVC according to the contentType setting.
+To send data to the upload proxy you must have a valid UploadToken.
+See the [upload documentation](doc/upload.md) for details.

+### Prepare an empty Kubevirt VM disk

+The special source `none` can be used to populate a volume with an empty Kubevirt VM disk.
+This source is valid only with the `kubevirt` contentType.
+CDI will create a VM disk on the PVC which uses all of the available space.
+See [here](doc/blank-raw-image.md) for an example.

+### Content Types

+CDI features specialized handling for two types of content: Kubevirt VM disk images and tar archives.
+The `kubevirt` content type indicates that the data being imported should be treated as a Kubevirt VM disk.
+CDI will automatically decompress and convert the file from qcow2 to raw format if needed.
+It will also resize the disk to use all available space.
+The `archive` content type indicates that the data is a tar archive.
+Compression is not yet supported for archives.
+CDI will extract the contents of the archive into the volume.
+The content type can be selected by specifying the `contentType` field in the DataVolume.  `kubevirt` is the default content type.
+CDI only supports certain combinations of `source` and `contentType` as indicated below:

+* `http` &rarr; `kubevirt`, `archive`
+* `registry` &rarr; `kubevirt`
+* `pvc` &rarr; Not applicable - content is cloned
+* `upload` &rarr; `kubevirt`

 ## Deploy it